Moomins07/100-days-of-code/log.md

 **Today's Progress**: I completed sub-sections 96, 97 and 98.
 'The this Keyword', 'The this Keyword in Practice' & 'Regular Functions vs. Arrow Functions'.

 **Thoughts**: I have a much better understanding of the 'this' keyword, but I am by no means confident on its use, especially when used with arrow functions due to its interaction with the scope.
 In 'Regular functions vs. Arrow Functions', I essentially learned that it is generally best practice not to use an arrow function for a method, as arrow functions don't have access to their own 'this' keyword.
 Again, I am not confident and I will return to the lectures in the future.

+## Day 52: June 15, 2022

+**Today's Progress**: I completed sub-sections 99 & 100.
+'Primitives vs Objects (Primitives vs. Reference Types)' & 'Primitives vs. Objects in Practice'.

+**Thoughts**: Both of these lectures were extremely interesting as I finally learned about the Call Stack and Heap in greater detail.
+I now understand that an object is stored and called from the heap using a reference to that piece of memory in the heap.
+(Hence reference type).
+This is why we cannot simply just copy an object into a new identifier and make changes, it's still the same reference.
+We have to use the 'assign' method to copy at a 'shallow level'.
+Overall, although I am not entirely confident on all the subjects covered in this section, I am very happy with my progress so far.

+### 08-How JavaScript Works Behind the Scenes   [COMPLETE]

+# [PC brokedown for several weeks]

+### 09-Data Structures, Modern Operators and Strings    [START]

+## Day 53: July 02, 2022

+**Today's Progress**:

+**Thoughts**: